The Dual Process Model

 Restoration-oriented stressors are things that let you get on with daily life and distract you from your grief for a while.
 Even for a few minutes, these thoughts and activities will allow you a small break from focusing on your pain.

 You may think that repressing or ignoring emotions is unhealthy.
-In some cases this true, but Professor Stroebe and Dr Schut believe that for most people it is actually a normal way of coping with bereavement.
+In some cases this true, but Stroebe and Schut believe that for most people it is actually a normal way of coping with grief.
 It is our mind’s way of easing the pain a little and giving us at least a few moments where we can get important practical tasks done.

-Professor Stroebe and Dr Schut argue that without restoration-oriented behavior, you could end up completely unable to look after yourself or get on with daily life.
+Stroebe and Schut argue that without restoration-oriented behaviour, you could end up completely unable to look after yourself or get on with daily life.
 In this way, it is a vital part of carrying on after the death of a loved one.
-It is called restoration-oriented because it is behavior that is trying to restore order and normality.
+It is called restoration-oriented because it is behaviour that is trying to restore order and normality.

 Oscillation

-Some people find the dual process model a helpful way of dealing with grief and loss because it does not put emphasis on confronting your feelings.
+Some people find the dual process model a helpful way of thinking about their grief because it does not put emphasis on confronting your feelings.
 If you struggle to express your emotions, or find that distraction helps you cope, you might find the dual process model more accurately reflects your experience.

-Professor Stroebe and Dr Schut also argued that the dual process model is useful for men, whereas previous theories of grief focused on a very typically female way of grieving; namely, expressing emotions directly and working through them.
-Men, they noted, are often more likely to use restoration-oriented activities to help them cope when mourning a loss, and this model acknowledges that as a healthy, normal way of grieving.
+Stroebe and Schut also argued that the dual process model is useful for men, whereas previous theories of grief focused on a very stereotypically female way of grieving; namely, expressing emotions directly and working through them.
+Men, they noted, are often more likely to use restoration-oriented activities to help them cope, and this model of grief acknowledges that as a healthy, normal way of grieving.

 Comprehensive listings to compare funeral directors near you Compare funeral directors near you